How To Get Rid Of Period Cramps At School

 Bananas

 Not only are they typically cheap and easy to find, but bananas are also known to be very helpful for dealing with period cramps (and PMS).
-The potassium in bananas helps keep you from holding onto water and bloating.
+The potassium in bananas helps the body keep from holding onto water and bloating.
 Moreover, they also contain loads of other nutrients, like magnesium and fiber, which help lower the severity of existing cramps and encourage smoother and healthier bowel movements, respectively.

 Dark chocolate